 Runners are encouraged to mark bottles with a ribbon or colour for easy identification.

 No glass, metal or unsealed bottles will be accepted.

 SPECTATOR VIEWING LOCATIONS

-To ensure your support crew, family and friends can see you out there on the event course and cheer you on, we have identified three great spectator viewing locations.
-A Spectator Map will be available closer to event day so you can familiarise yourself with the best way to get around the course as a spectator and the access points for spectators.
+To ensure your support crew, family and friends can see you out there on the event course and cheer you on, we have identified the best spectator viewing locations.
+Click here to view the Spectator Map so you can familiarise yourself with the best way to get around the course as a spectator and the access points for spectators.